zota/php-sdk/README.md

 After that the request class (ex.
 Deposit) is created and the request method is called with the data object as parameter.

 ### Retrieving the response
 Every request method returns response object with available getters.
 In every response object are included getters providing the code, the message and the data as they are received from the API.
 Also in every response object are included getters for the body of the response, the HTTP code and the JSON.
-All other getters are request specific and are available for easier usage of the response further.
+All other getters are request-specific and are available for easier usage of the response further.

 ### Callback and Merchant redirect handlers
 Classes for callbacks and redirects handling are available with the corresponding getters: